Chief Whip: United Kingdom

 In British politics, the Chief Whip of the governing party in the House of Commons is usually also appointed as Parliamentary Secretary to the Treasury, a Cabinet position.
-The Government Chief Whip has an official residence at 12 Downing Street.
-However, the Chief Whip's office is currently located at 9 Downing Street.
+The Government Chief Whip has an official residence at 12 Downing Street; however, their offices are located at 9 Downing Street.

-The Chief Whip can wield great power over their party's MPs, including cabinet ministers, being seen to speak at all times with the voice of the Prime Minister.
+The Chief Whip can wield great power over their party's MPs, including cabinet ministers, being seen to speak at all times on behalf of the Prime Minister.
 Margaret Thatcher was known for using her Chief Whip as a "cabinet enforcer".

-The role of Chief Whip is regarded as secretive, as the Whip is concerned with the discipline of their own party's Members of Parliament, never appearing on television or radio in their capacity as whip.
+The role of the Chief Whip is regarded as secretive, as the Whip is concerned with the discipline of their own party's Members of Parliament, never appearing on television or radio in their capacity as whip.
 An exception occurred on 1 April 2019 when Julian Smith chose to criticise his own government and Prime Minister.
 Whips in the House of Commons do not, by convention, speak in debates.

 The Government Chief Whip is assisted by the Deputy Chief Whip, other whips, and assistant whips.
 In order to provide the whip with a salary, the government whips are appointed to positions in HM Treasury and in the Royal Household under the Lord Steward of the Household.
 The whips are not fully active in either of these departments, though they do undertake a number of responsibilities.
 The Deputy Chief Whip is Treasurer of HM Household, the next two whips are Comptroller of HM Household and Vice-Chamberlain of HM Household.
 The remaining whips are Lords Commissioners of the Treasury.
 Assistant whips, and whips of opposition parties, generally do not receive such appointments.

 The Government Chief Whip in the House of Lords also holds the role of Captain of the Honourable Corps of Gentlemen-at-Arms, while the Government Deputy Chief Whip in the Lords holds the role of Captain of the Yeomen of the Guard.
 Other whips, who are fewer in number due to the decreased importance of party discipline in the Lords, are appointed as Lords in Waiting, if men, and Baronesses in Waiting, if women.
 As well as their duties as whips, Lords whips speak in the chamber (unlike Commons whips) to support departmental ministers, or act as a spokesperson for government departments with no minister in the Lords.

 Outside the government, the Official Opposition Chief Whip in the Commons, like the Leader of the Opposition, receives a stipend in addition to their parliamentary salary, because their additional responsibilities will make them unable to hold down another job.